mldisco/mldisco.github.io/index.md

 Please be aware that no file access will be provided.
 Although a huge amount of papers is freely available, e.g. via [arXiv](https://arxiv.org/), some papers have limited access, e.g. you have free access to the ACM Digital Library as a student of TU Darmstadt.

 ### How do we communicate?
-Currently, we use the following Slack channel: https://tudmachinelearning.slack.com/
+Currently, we use a mailing list and the following Slack channel: https://tudmachinelearning.slack.com/
 However, you only get access if you own a `@...tu-darmstadt.de` email address.
 If you aren't university member, please